Cookies on the Gambling Commission website

 Data processing

 Data was collected from 2 sources: an online questionnaire and a postal questionnaire.
-The online questionnaire included built-in routing and checks, whereas the postal questionnaire relied on correct navigation by participants and there was no constraint on the answers they could give.
 The online questionnaire data in its raw form were available immediately to the research team.
 However, the postal questionnaire data had to be manually recorded as part of a separate process.

-A number of rigorous quality assurance processes were utilised when preparing the survey data.
-These included checks that variables from the 2 data collection modes had merged correctly into 1 dataset.
+Post-fieldwork validation was carried out.
+This included checks that variables from the 2 data collection modes had merged correctly into 1 dataset.
 As up to 2 adults per household could answer demographic questions relating to the whole household (for example, household size and information about income), there was potential for differing responses between individuals.
 The following rules for harmonising household responses were followed, in priority order:

 • taking the most common valid answer (such as excluding ‘don’t know’, refusal)